 - 2.4.1 The Best Practice Guidance asks licensing authorities to consider how far their vehicle licensing policies can and should support any local environmental policies that they have adopted, bearing in mind the need to ensure that the benefits outweigh costs (in whatever form).
 They suggest that authorities may, for example, wish to consider setting vehicle emissions standards, perhaps by promoting cleaner fuels. - 2.4.2 In June 2019, the Council declared a climate and ecological emergency and committed to becoming a carbon neutral borough by 2030.
-The climate and ecological emergency action plan contains an action to "promote business fleet decarbonisation, including the potential cost and reputational benefits".
-The timescale for this action is medium term which is completion between the end of 2023 and the end of 2027.
-In addition, the Council's Electric Vehicle Strategy (2022-2030) anticipates that the review of the taxi licensing policy will provide an opportunity to include mechanisms to encourage the uptake of ULEV taxis in the borough, in consultation with operators."
+In March 2025 the Environment Committee adopted a revised the Borough wide net-zero target to 2045.
+The Council's Electric Vehicle Strategy (2022-2030) anticipates that the review of the taxi licensing policy will provide an opportunity to include mechanisms to encourage the uptake of ULEV taxis in the borough, in consultation with operators."
 In working towards achieving these targets and goals, the council must consider the environmental impacts arising from its licensed taxis and private hire vehicles and seek to reduce the resultant carbon footprints.
-This section, and the associated vehicle criteria, will therefore be kept under review.
+This section, and the associated vehicle criteria, will therefore be kept under review. - 2.4.3 The vast majority of vehicles, other than Wheelchair Accessible Vehicles and limousines are likely to meet Euro 6 standard (as a minimum) however, to ensure that this is achieved particular attention should be paid to the age criteria and emissions standards as shown in Appendix A.

-- 2.4.3 The vast majority of vehicles, other than Wheelchair Accessible Vehicles and limousines are likely to meet Euro 6 standard (as a minimum) however, to ensure that this is achieved particular attention should be paid to the age criteria and emissions standards as shown in Appendix A. - 2.4.4 Clearly emissions from hackney carriages and private hire vehicles could be reduced further, by encouraging better maintenance of vehicles and by switching off engines when stationary or idling, particularly at hackney carriage ranks.
+- 2.4.4 Clearly emissions from hackney carriages and private hire vehicles could be reduced further, by encouraging better maintenance of vehicles and by switching off engines when stationary or idling, particularly at hackney carriage ranks.
 It is proposed that this aspect be tackled through education and promotion.
 Swale Borough Council has implemented anti-idling legislation and as such can issue fixed penalty notices for offences under the Road Traffic (Vehicle Emissions) (Fixed Penalty) (England) Regulations 2002.
 In order to comply with these regulations, drivers are advised to switch off their engine when the vehicle is stationary to avoid any unnecessary vehicle idling, especially in the vicinity of sensitive areas such as schools, hospitals, train stations and residential areas, except in the following circumstances: - a) where the licensed vehicle is stationary owing to the necessities of traffic e.g., when vehicles are queuing at traffic signals. - b) where an engine is being run so that a defect can be traced and rectified e.g., when a defective vehicle is being attended to by a breakdown/recovery agent. - 2.4.5 If a vehicle is fitted with a stop/start engine technology, this must not be disabled at any time when the vehicle is operating as a taxi or private hire vehicle.